Simon Nagra

 Simon Nagra is a British Asian radio, television and theatre actor.
-Television roles include Ash Parmar in the BBC soap opera Doctors in 2007, as well as roles in Casualty, The Bill, EastEnders, Three Girls, Dalziel and Pascoe, and others.
+Television roles include Ash Parmar in the BBC soap opera Doctors in 2007, as well as roles in Casualty, The Bill, EastEnders, Dalziel and Pascoe, The Break, and others.

-In 2017 he appeared in Midsomer Murders "Red in Tooth & Claw" as Dhruv Varma.
-He also appeared in the TV Mini-Series Three Girls as Daddy and Man Like Mobeen as Uncle Habib.
+In 2017 he appeared in the Midsomer Murders episode "Red in Tooth & Claw" as Dhruv Varma.
+He also appeared in the TV mini-series Three Girls as Daddy and the comedy-drama Man Like Mobeen as Uncle Habib.

 Theatrical work

-Nagra has also worked extensively in theatre, including The Revenger's Tragedy, Rafta, Rafta..., Haroun and the Sea of Stories (National Theatre); Antony and Cleopatra (RSC); Play to Win (musical) (Soho); The Deranged Marriage (Rifco, Theatre Royal Stratford); East is East (Oldham Coliseum); A Song for a Sanctuary (Lyric Hammersmith); Embryo of Death (Young Vic); and others.
+Nagra has also worked extensively in theatre, including The Revenger's Tragedy, Rafta, Rafta..., Haroun and the Sea of Stories (National Theatre); Antony and Cleopatra (RSC); Play to Win (Soho); The Deranged Marriage (Rifco, Theatre Royal Stratford); East is East (Oldham Coliseum); A Song for a Sanctuary (Lyric Hammersmith); Embryo of Death (Young Vic); and others.